Why applicant resume screening is important

 Even if you don’t ask for a cover letter, candidates may choose to include this document to explain why they’re the best fit for the role.
 A cover letter can not only clarify skills and experiences but also give you an idea of a candidate’s confidence and self-awareness, their excitement about the opportunity and background research they did before applying.
 It can also give you a peek into their personality.

 An applicant resume includes a lot of information, so it’s a good idea to read through it more than once.
-The first time, perform a resume scan to look for any keywords or specific skills that align with the job description you developed.
+The first time, quickly scan the resume to look for any keywords or specific skills that align with the job description you developed.
 Check for proper grammar and spelling, which can help determine if a candidate pays attention to details and knows how to present themselves professionally.

 3. Deep dive into skills and qualifications